vladi-rh/rhoai-genaiops-lab-instructions/docs/6-rag/5-canopyUI-rag.md

-# 🌳 CanopyUI with RAGB
+# 🌳 CanopyUI with RAG